DominicusBenacus/CarND-Advanced-Lane-Lines/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+In general my pipeline should work like this:

+1. Gerate a calibration pickle set.
+I do the with the calibration chessboard set of the repository.
+ This step is needed only once and at the end I created a wide_dist_pickle file where the camera matriy and the dist are stored.
+The main part here is impemented in the find2D3DCorners().There is a single path on the leften side in my system design overview shown below.

+ ![alt text][image8]

-- So I chose to make thing running and build up a pipeline out of the snippets from the lessons.
+2. I chose to get things running and build up a pipeline out of the code snippets from the lessons.
+So there are two pipelines shown in the image of processing below.
-- So there are two pipelines.
-Ine only use sliding window mehtod and one with some checks about the quality of line detection after sliding window method.
-My plan was to implement first a stright piepeline without any sanity check and make a proof of concept for one picture and also the video pipeline.
-The result was that everytime in the curve with hard shadows and bad lanes I got a problem to detect lines.
+In one option I only use sliding window mehtod and one with some checks about the quality of line detection after sliding window method.
+My plan was to implement first a stright piepeline without any sanity checks and make a proof of concept for one picture and also the video pipeline.
+One can see it on the righten side in the system design image if you just ignore the if conditions after the block of sanity check and the block look ahead filter.

-Thats ok because I expected it and start to implement the second level of the pipeline.
-This means to add some sanity checks.
+ ![alt text][image9]

+Further more there is also a common part for the first four steps including:
+* undistortion of the input frames
+* Apply sobel and color threshold methods and mix up the results
+* Calc source and destination points and make a perspective tranform
+* Apply the sliding window method to detect line pixelx of the left and right line

+* also the calculation of radius and deviation is the same

+The result was that everytime in the curve with hard shadows and bad lanes markings I got a problem to detect lines.
+This is also the part my pipeline failed.
+So one take a close look on the system design above, one can see some if statements and a feedback channel.

+So the if conditions shall be triggert depending on the sanity checks.
+So everytime we detect good lines a use the look ahead method ti detect pixel we draw the results.
+But if sanity checks fails the pipeline shall use the sliding window method as long as we have good results of lines again.

+On this point I have to tell that my pipeline did not work in the descripted way in the ipynb.
+My python knowledge was not enough to deal with classes and because of that and other missing programm skills I just use the sliding window method without if statements.
+What I have done is to detect whehter there were detect lines in general and store the lines in global variables to use it till there ar egood lines again.

-first step. detect enough points to fit a lane.
+Detect enough points to fit a lane?
 If not take the old ones.
 Therfore I used global variables like leftx_old
 ```python

 if (len(leftx) < 1500):